 6.9.2 Requirements

-The connection between a remote UE and a relay UE shall be able to use 3GPP RAT or non-3GPP RAT (e.g. WLAN, fixed broadband access) and use licensed or unlicensed band.
+The connection between a remote UE and a relay UE shall be able to use 3GPP RAT or non-3GPP access technology (e.g. WLAN, fixed broadband access) and use licensed or unlicensed band.

 The 3GPP system shall support indirect 3GPP communication in a VPLMN when a remote UE and a relay UE subscribe to different PLMNs and both PLMNs have a roaming agreement with the VPLMN.